Regis Healthcare Limited (ASX:REG) to Issue $0.05 Final Dividend

 Regis Healthcare Limited (ASX:REG) declared a final dividend on Wednesday, September 1st, MarketIndexAU reports.
-Investors of record on Wednesday, September 29th will be paid a dividend of 0.0463 per share on Wednesday, September 29th.
-This represents a yield of 2.13%.
-The ex-dividend date is Tuesday, September 14th.
+Stockholders of record on Wednesday, September 29th will be given a dividend of 0.0463 per share on Wednesday, September 29th.
+This represents a dividend yield of 2.13%.
+The ex-dividend date of this dividend is Tuesday, September 14th.

 Regis Healthcare Company Profile